Frequently Asked Questions About Probate

-- the estate does not exceed the maximum family allowance of $25,000.
-It’s called a “Refusal to Grant Letters of Administration”.
+It’s called a “Refusal to Grant Letters of Administration."
 This proceeding can also be used by a creditor where the deceased’s estate consists of real and personal property which does not exceed $25,000, and where there is no claim for family allowance by surviving spouse or minor children.

 The availability of the “Refusal to Grant Letters of Administration” process can be determined by the lawyer and the executor or administrator at the time of the initial conference.
 Probate can be avoided if the estate contains no real property and the value of the estate is less than the total value of all demands against the estate.
 Any person possessing a will may then file it with an affidavit.
 If assets are discovered later, the will can then be probated and the assets distributed according to the will.
 If the deceased had no will and left only real estate to the surviving spouse and other family members, a “Determination of Descent” proceeding may be instituted at any time six months after death.
 This proceeding takes about 30 days to complete and is often used when reasons to probate administration do not exist.

 Even if a “Refusal to Grant Letters of Administration” or a “Determination of Descent” proceeding is used, there may be Kansas Inheritance Tax and federal estate tax filing requirements.

 What should be done?

 If someone close to you has died, it is suggested that nothing be done to disturb any of the property of the deceased unless it is necessary to protect it from being lost or destroyed.
 Shortly after the death, a lawyer should be contacted to discuss the matter with those close to the deceased In general, the surviving husband or wife should make the initial contact if he or she resided with the deceased.
 In other situations, it is recommended that the closest relatives contact the lawyer.